Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Town Halls can now only be built on top of Settlement Sites.
-- Smithies can now store Copper, Silver, Gold and Coal.
+- Smithies can now store Copper, Silver, Gold, Coal and Diamonds.
 Smithies now can only be built within a certain distance of deposits and mines.
 - Added Diamond Deposit/Mine (recolor of the Copper Deposit/Mine by Kriss7475).
 Diamonds convert to copper at a 800% rate.

 * Map Editor